Chair of Board- Ian Billyard

-Chair of the Board of Corporation
+Chair of Board

 Chair of Performance and Quality Committee

-Vice Chair of the Board of Corporation
+Vice Chair of Board

 Chair of Finance Committee

 Mark is an experienced CIMA qualified accountant with over 10 years’ experience of working within the Lincolnshire healthcare sector.